salesforce-marketingcloud/JB4A-SDK-iOS/README.md

 ## Release History

 ### Version 3.1.0
-_Released April 4, 2014, Correlating to ExactTarget's 2014-03 Release_
+_Released April 11, 2014, correlating to ExactTarget's 2014-03 Release_

 * New sample project to more simply demonstrate the SDK, as well as some of it's new features.
 Also, addresses several issues with references and functionality updates.
 * MPUSH-1936 - Fix to account for null messagesPerPeriod